Sex/Gender Methods Group

 3. Translate knowledge about sex/gender analysis through a variety of means including practical training, educational resources, and outreach with health research stakeholders.

 Some of our recent programs include developing a planning tool to assist systematic reviewers in using sex/gender analysis and creating topic-specific briefing notes as knowledge translation tools to support uptake of sex/gender considerations.
-We welcome the opportunity to collaborate and engage with researchers interested in learning more about sex/gender analysis and encourage you to contact us about how we can assist.
+We welcome the opportunity to collaborate and engage with researchers interested in learning more about sex/gender analysis and improving women's health and encourage you to contact us about how we can assist.

 Publications and Related Resources